All Festivals in Mérida, Mexico in 2025

 Feria de Xmatkuil

 The fair has also become an important distribution point for merchants from across the country.
 There are usually well over 1,000 exhibitors represented and usually around 2,000,000 visitors are expected.
-The entrance fee is about 25 pesos.
+The entrance fee is about 30 pesos and parking costs about 40 pesos.

 Hanal Pixan Festival